hufu6371/huanfu/index.md

 <a name="updates"></a>
 ### Recent Updates
+- 11/2020, one paper has been accepted to [TPAMI](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34).
 - 09/2020, two papers have been accepted to [NeurlPS 2020](https://neurips.cc/Conferences/2020/).
 - 06/2020, very happy to announce the release of 3D-FRONT (3D-FRONT: 3D Furnished Rooms with layOuts and semaNTics).
 [3D-FUTURE](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-scene-dataset) is a new large-scale 3D scene dataset containing 6,813 distinct houses and 19,775 diversely furnished rooms.
 Thanks for the great support by [Prof. Hao (Richard) Zhang](https://www2.cs.sfu.ca/~haoz/).
 - 04/2020, very happy to announce the release of 3D-FUTURE (3D-FUTURE: 3D FUrniture shape with TextURE